GA-BEWD-2014/BEWD-2014/10_Forms/code_alongs/README.md

 4. Get the results from our model
 5. Create a method on the Model to get our records passed in from search box
 6. Display search results in the search.html.erb
-6. Look for duplication in our view and use partials to package reusable bits of markup.
+6. Look for duplication in our views and use partials to package reusable bits of markup.

 ## Create & Edit Forms